dstroot/blog-next/_posts/2021-07-10-are-we-paying-the-ransom.md

 Companies that are attacked, and pay the ransom, are typically less secure than most.
 However even with robust security, it will [never be perfect](/posts/2015-09-26-is-it-secure).
 Therefore, **preparation and recovery should be a higher focus**, even for highly secure companies.

-Without thorough prparation we find many victims **still pay the ransom even when they have the means to restore everything**.
+Without thorough preparation many victims **still pay the ransom even when they have the means to restore everything**.

-### Why Pay
+### Why Pay?

 Reasons ransomware targets still pay (even when they have reliable backups) are: